Albania has ‘two Easters’ – here is how we celebrate them

-It is interesting that these celebrations now important festive days for each christian family, while during the communist time for more than half a century this events were banned.
-No one is allowed even to mention "Easter Sunday" or Christ Resurrection.
-They couldn't go to Church or to follow the specific rituals.
+It is interesting that these celebrations are now important festive days for each Christian family, while during the communist time, for more than half a century, these events were banned.
+No one is allowed even to mention “Easter Sunday” or Christ’s Resurrection.
+They couldn’t go to Church or to follow the specific rituals.
 The regime of Enver Hoxha pretended to create an atheist state, so religious days were banned.
-But when the democratic years came, all the Catholics and Orthodox believers returned to their traditions to celebrate these events according to their own calendars.
+But when the democratic years came, all the Catholics and Orthodox believers returned to their traditions to celebrate these events according to their calendars.

 Here are some ideas what Albanians are doing during Easter:

 Attend Catholic Easter Services at St Paul’s Cathedral in Tirana.
 It belongs to the Roman Catholic Archdiocese of Tiranë-Durrës.
 The stained-glass window to the left of the front door features Pope John Paul II and Mother Teresa.
 Also, a statue of Mother Teresa can be found at the entrance of the cathedral.
 It was inaugurated on 26 January 2002.